fakufaku/fakufaku.github.io/_includes/about.md

 I got my B.Sc., M.Sc., and Ph.D. from [EPFL](http://www.epfl.ch) in
 Switzerland.
 I was lucky enough to be a member of the awesome [Audiovisual Communications Laboratory](http://lcav.epfl.ch) from 2012 to 2017.
+Between 2017 and 2020, I was a post-doctoral research at [Ono Laboratory](https://www.comp.sd.tmu.ac.jp/onolab/index-e.html) working on the sound-to-light sensors: [Blinkies](/otohikari).
-Before that, I worked for NEC in Japan, and IBM Research in Switzerland.
+Before all that, I worked for NEC in Japan, and IBM Research in Switzerland.

 In my free time, I like to create electronics gadgets.
 I am an early member of SAFECAST Japan where I build mobile Geiger counters to